kevinmbuicode/USA-Car-Dealership-with-IBM-Cloud/README.md

-# Final Project Template IBM
+# Final IBM Project - Lite Account
+- The Lite account may need payment by the time you see this, but use this code.
+Note: It was approved by the time I submitted this.
+Now on to IBM text:
 The final project for this course has several steps that you must complete.
 To give you an overview of the whole project, all the high-level steps are listed below.
 The project is then divided into several smaller labs.